The arrival in New York

 piece and requires 2 people as well as a fortified

-table to accomodate.)
+table to accommodate.)

 - Hollow superstructure is comprised of many